 But do not ignore anyone at the stage of creation!

 A small group or individual can generate a SWOT analysis, but it will be more effective if taken into consideration by many stakeholders.
-Each individual or group provides a different perspective on the strengths and weaknesses of your program and both have experience of both.
+Each individual or group provides a different perspective on the strengths and weaknesses of your program and both have experience in both.